nx-lr/protea/readme.md

 At most 20 nested bracket pairs are interpreted without needing the outsidemost curly brackets.

-If you wish to express the dollar sign itself, double it in single quoted strings.
+If you wish to express the dollar sign literally in this context, double it in single quoted strings, or escape it with a backslash everywhere else.

 ```dart
 "simple $variable"